Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

-   repeatedly posted comments are: a thank you message to the originator, a request for the originator to provide commonly missing information like version numbers or type of machine used, etc. Rather than typing the same comments all the time, |SYSPRODUCTNAME| allows project members to create a predefined set of responses.
+   repeatedly posted comments are: a thank you message to the originator, a request for the originator to provide commonly missing information like version numbers or type of machine used, etc. Rather than typing the same comments all the time, Tuleap allows project members to create a predefined set of responses.
 Each canned response is defined by a name and by the body of the response.